DanielDev1984/DataScience/Project/README.md

 By providing the heatmap, Strava already did a lot of the heavy lifting needed for identifying the segments / route in question, however:

-❗ Automated identification of these segments needs to be implemented

 #### Which stats are relevant?
 - averageSpeed: this metric is used quite often to determine the "performance" of a rider